PuggishThing/Village/README.md

 # Village
-A game being developed by TimFT, PuggishThing, Heretic James and Goodishguy256
+A game being developed by TimFT, PuggishThing, Heretic James, and Goodishguy256